Non-small cell lung cancer

 Severe inflammation in the esophagus is the most common severe side effect of the radiation and chemotherapy combination.
-There is also a very high risk of serious infections, including pneumonia.
+There is also a very high risk of developing serious infections, including pneumonia.

 Although people over 70 may suffer more from toxic effects than younger people, studies now suggest that they can achieve survival rates with combined treatments that are equal to those in younger people.